There are two ways to add new functions to MySQL:

 All active functions are reloaded each time the server starts, unless

-you start mysqld
+you start mysqld with the --skip-grant-tables option.
+In

 this case, UDF initialization is skipped and UDFs are unavailable.